seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Thieves for their robbery have authority
 When judges steal themselves.
 What, do I love her,
 That I desire to hear her speak again,
 And feast upon her eyes?
-What is’t I dream on?
+What is't I dream on?
 O cunning enemy, that, to catch a saint,
 With saints dost bait thy hook!
 Most dangerous
 Is that temptation that doth goad us on